fsmosca/Mabigat/README.md

 Parameter optimizer in the generation of NNUE net using Optuna framework.

 ## Setup
-* Install python version 3.8 or current
+* Install python version 3.8 or current.
-* Install optuna
+* Install optuna.
   * pip install optuna
-* Intall pandas
+* Intall pandas.
   * pip install pandas
 * Install optuna dashboard to see the optimization in the browser live.
   * pip install optuna-dashboard
+* Install the following for other visualization.
+  * pip install plotly
+  * pip install sklearn
+  * pip install kaleido
 * Download this repo (will upload the whole pack this weekend)

 This is tested to work in windows 10.